Food safety

 In case of misdemeanor, The Criminal Fine Enforcement act of 1994 may take effect and charge offenders anywhere between $100,000 to $500,000.
 Categories for appropriate fines depend on whether the offender is an individual or a corporation, and whether the criminal violation resulted in death or felony or not.

 Food establishments such as restaurants and retail food operations are responsible for developing a comprehensive approach to food safety.
 The health of customers must come first followed by the quality of your food items.
 Food handlers must be knowledgeable about proper food hygiene and other food handling practices.
-In addition, these practices must be consistently monitored every day.
+In addition, these practices must be consistently monitored every day to prepare for things like health inspections.

 With FoodDocs, you can set up a comprehensive digital Food Safety Management System in just a matter of minutes.
 When you use our AI-powered solution, you can get the following features: